entapresearch/PROLONG-global/README.md

 **figure_sup4.R** – code for hindcasting using different PROLONG model variants and plotting projection performance vis-a-vis out-of-sample empirical data (replication of Supplementary Figure 4);

+**figure_sup6.R** – code for plotting the projections from hindcasting using PROLONG and a bottom-up approach aggregating logistic extrapolations for individual countries (replication of Supplementary Figure 6);

 **hindcasting_out_of_sample_simulations.R** – code for hindcasting using PROLONG and plotting projection performance vis-a-vis out-of-sample, simulated test data (replication of Supplementary Figures 2 and 3);

 **uncertainity_quantification.R** – code for hindcasting and uncertainty quantification for PROLONG (replication of Supplementary Figure 7);

+**other_data_driven_projections.R** – code for making projections using other data-driven methods